 While the London Bridge is what made Lake Havasu City, these days watersports on 45-mile-long Lake Havasu are the area’s real draw.
 Whether you want to go for a swim, take a leisurely pedal-boat ride, try parasailing, or spend the day water-skiing, there are plenty of places to get wet.
-Lake Havasu is also known as the Jet Ski Capital of the World, so don’t expect much peace and quiet when you’re out on the water.
+Lake Havasu is known as the Jet Ski Capital of the World, so don’t expect much peace and quiet when you’re out on the water.

-If your main reason for getting out on the water is to catch some fish, you'll likely come away from a visit to Lake Havasu with plenty of fish stories to tell.
 Striped bass, also known as stripers, are the favorite quarry of anglers here.
 These fish have been known to weigh in at more than 60 pounds in these waters, so be sure to bring the heavy tackle.
 Largemouth bass in the 2- to 4-pound range are also fairly common, and giant channel catfish of up to 35 pounds have been caught in Topock Marsh.
 The best fishing starts in spring, when the water begins to warm up, but there is also good winter fishing.

-London Bridge Golf Club, 2400 Clubhouse Dr. (tel.
-928/855-2719; www.londonbridgegc.com), with two 18-hole courses, is the area’s premier course.
-High-season greens fees (with cart) on either the Olde London course or the Nassau course are $49 to $59.
-The Havasu Island Golf Course, 1040 McCulloch Blvd. (tel.
-928/855-5585), is a 4,012-yard, par-61 executive course with lots of water hazards.
+Lake Havasu Golf Club, 2400 Clubhouse Dr. (tel.
+928/855-2719), with two 18-hole courses, is the area’s premier course.
+Seasonal and annual memberships are available, with a 1-month unlimited pass selling for $600.
+Greens fees for day visitors go for $69 to $74 before noon and $53 to $58 after noon, with substantial discounts for residents and for all comers in summer, when rates fall to $25–$39 for visitors.
+Havasu Island Golf Club, 1000 McCulloch Blvd. (tel.
+928/855-5585) is a 4,012-yard, par-61 executive course with lots of water hazards.
 Greens fees are $26 to $32 if you walk and $35 to $43 if you ride.
+The Refuge Golf & Country Club, 3275 N Latrobe Dr. (tel.
+928/764-1404) offers memberships and day passes; call for rates.
 The 9-hole Bridgewater Links, 1477 Queens Bay Rd. (tel.
-928/855-4777; www.londonbridgeresort.com), at the London Bridge Resort, is the most accessible and easiest of the area courses.
-Greens fees for 9 holes are $9 to $18 if you walk and $15 to $24 if you ride.
+928/855-4777), at the London Bridge Resort, is the most accessible and easiest of the area courses.
+Call for rates and tee times.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.